Nicole-K-R/Lampii_BrightMinds/README.md

 # Lampii_BrightMinds
-Repository for our smart lamp at HackPrinceton
+Repository for our IoT smart lamp at HackPrinceton